sage-code/eve/manual/structure.md

 **using output parameters**

-To avoid system and global variables you can use output parameters:
+To avoid module variables you can use output parameters:

 ```
 method add(Integer: p1,p2,  Integer @ out ):
 process
   out := p1 + p2;
 return;